 While we understand that spending the week without your child may be a challenge, we ask that you do not visit your child in-person while they participate in Science Adventure School.
-The Summit Bechtel Reserve is a secure site, and parents will not have the security clearance to access programming areas.
+All out sites are secure, and parents will not have the security clearance to access programming areas.
 SAS instructors, facilitators, and leaders are trained and diligently dedicated to mitigating risk during your child's time with us.
 We understand that your child may feel homesick, and we will provide caring support and encouragement to share updates with family members as time allows.
 It is NEVER our intention to keep parents from their children.
 However, for security and programming purposes, we will not allow parent visits.

 What if my child is homesick and wants to leave camp?

 While every effort will be made on our behalf to ensure your child feels welcome and encouraged, we do understand this situation may occur.
 Our experience has proven that students who are homesick the first day or two are the students who wish they could stay longer on days three and four.
 We ask that you work with us to empower and encourage your child as they gain the confidence and build friendships to support their decision to stay.
 However, if the decision is made for the child to leave SAS, we will support that decision.
-It will be the responsibility of the family to travel to Summit Bechtel Reserve to pick up your child.
+It will be the responsibility of the family to travel to our site to pick up your child.
 Hours for pick up will be provided to you.
-Please do not show up unannounced at the Summit, as this can seriously impact the quality of programming for all students.
+Please do not show up unannounced at any of our sites, as this can seriously impact the quality of programming for all students.
 You must bring a legal form of ID that matches the pickup information you provided on your child's paperwork.

 What if there is an emergency at home while my child is at camp?